eugenioamato/firebasecrudelauth/README.md

 # Conditional imports

-In the main view (HomePage) you can see this strange import:
+In the main view (homepage.dart) you can see this strange import:

 ```
+import '../services/db_interface_stub.dart'
+  if (dart.library.io)
+  '../services/database_interface.dart'
-import '../services/database_interface.dart' if (dart.library.html)
+  if (dart.library.html)
        '../services/web_database_interface.dart';
 ```

 The compiler will understand that we are compiling the project to Web because he will find the html library.